Sybil Connolly: Establishment of label

 Connolly's first major fashion show was held at Dunsany Castle in 1953.
 Photographer Richard Dormer used the house and its grounds for a shoot of Connolly's clothes and one picture – showing model Anne Gunning in a full-length red Kinsale cape and white crochet evening dress – made the cover of Life magazine in August 1953 under the heading 'Irish invade fashion world'."
 The show was a huge success – thanks in part to Harpers Bazaar editor Carmel Snow.
 It was attended by American press and buyers and Connolly’s career took off rapidly after that, especially in the United States.

-Connolly wisely capitalised on this publicity by travelling with her collection to the US later that year, where she made another life-long friend, Eleanor Lambert, doyenne of American fashion publicists.
+Connolly capitalised on this publicity by travelling with her collection to the US later the same year, where she made another life-long friend, Eleanor Lambert, doyenne of American fashion publicists.
 Avedon's photographs of Connolly and her fashions also ran in Harpers Bazaar of October 1953.
 Connolly officially launched her couture label in 1957; she was 36.

 Part of Connolly's success may be attributed to her flair for publicity.
 She was also a glamorous advert for her brand – a 1954 feature in Housewife magazine gushed: "this fairytale person has looks.
 Short curling dark hair.
 Eyes the brown of peat...And a model figure too".
 She was made part of the International Best Dressed List Hall of Fame in 1965.

 As her profile continued to rise in the United States, so did her client list – with Julie Andrews and Elizabeth Taylor wearing her clothes.
 Notably, Jacqueline Kennedy wore a Sybil Connolly pleated linen dress when she sat for an official Aaron Shikler White House portrait in 1970.
 Many of her designs were sold, via private shows, to prominent social names such as Mellon, Rockefeller and Dupont family members.
 By the time she was profiled in the Saturday Evening Post in November 1957, three-quarters of Sybil Connolly's gross earnings (then estimated at $500,000 per annum) originate in sales to the United States.
 She broadened her export market via a friendship with the newspaper magnate Frank Packer, with two heavily publicised visits to Australia in October 1954 and August 1957.

 In the late 1950s, she was employing around 100 women, half of them working from their own homes where they wove tweed or handmade lace.

 Among her assignments was to redesign habits for three orders of nuns – the Sisters of Mercy in the United States and two Irish orders.